 We have planned to build a photovoltaic system to power the site and avoid the use of diesel generators, that will be donated to the town at the end of the works.
 The building will also be equipped with an efficient LED lighting system that will reduce the use of electricity and emissions.

-In agreement with Soltec, the project contractor specialized in the production of photovoltaic panels equipped with tracker systems*, approximately 100 local people will also be trained for inclusion in the construction phase, and in collaboration with the Centro Público de Día Jose Moya, people with mental disability will be involved in the assembly of some tracker components.
+In agreement with Soltec, the project contractor specialized in the production of photovoltaic trackers*, approximately 100 local people will also be trained for inclusion in the construction phase, and in collaboration with the Centro Público de Día Jose Moya, people with mental disability will be involved in the assembly of some tracker components.

 Change of perspective